Table of Contents

 Before some labs, we will release a pre-lab that you must do before the lab.
 This helps you be better prepared to take full advantage of your time in lab.

 Lab attendance is mandatory.
-However, we understand that things come up, people get sick.
+However, we understand that things come up and people get sick.
 So, for grading purposes, we credit you with full attendance if you miss up to two lab sessions.
 Labs cover essential material that you will need for the course.
-Therefore, if you do miss a lab, you should still go through and submit the lab on your own, talk to a fellow student, and ask the staff any questions you have.
-If there are extenuating personal circumstances that will cause you to miss one or more labs, please reach out privately.
+Therefore, if you do miss a lab, you still must go through and submit the lab on your own, talk to a fellow student, and ask the staff any questions you have.
+If there are extenuating personal circumstances that will cause you to more than two labs, please reach out privately.

 Labs can be completed either using the lab computers, or using your personal laptop.
 If you feel more comfortable working on your laptop, bring it to the lab room and work on it from there.